Benefits of Cryopreservation of Embryos

-Embryo freezing, or cryopreservation, adds an important dimension to assisted reproduction by:
+Embryo freezing adds an important dimension to assisted reproduction by:

-- Extending the possibility for pregnancy when fresh cycles fail or when couples want additional children after a successful embryo transfer.
+- Extending the possibility for pregnancy if a fresh cycle is not successful or when couples desire additional children after a successful embryo transfer and delivery.

-- Avoiding many ethical dilemmas by eliminating the need to dispose of embryos.
+- Avoiding ethical dilemmas by eliminating the need to dispose of remaining embryos.

 - Offering an alternative to couples that might transfer too many embryos and risk a multiple gestation pregnancy.

-- Avoiding embryo wastage by freezing embryos individually for efficient use.
+- Embryos are frozen individually for efficient future use.

 Decreasing the Risk of Ovarian Hyperstimulation Syndrome (OHSS)

 This advancement in the process of embryo cryopreservation has had a dramatic impact on our practice by lowering the risks for complications such as ovarian hyperstimulation syndrome (OHSS) or multiple births and improving the overall success rates for our patients.
 For example, it is now common practice to recommend embryo cryopreservation rather than a fresh embryo transfer to a patient who is hyper-responding to the ovarian stimulation protocol.
 Cancelling the fresh embryo transfer can significantly reduce the risk for developing OHSS especially if it is in conjunction with the use of the GnRH-agonist or Lupron trigger protocol.
 This is a way to trigger the final maturation of the eggs with a very low risk for OHSS; however, fresh embryo transfer pregnancy rates are typically low, therefore this is combined with embryo cryopreservation and a subsequent FET cycle.